ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-07-pocket-git-guide.md

 git branch [-a|-r]
 ```

 will show you the current list of local branches with a `*` in front of the currently active branch.
 Without any option the command will display your *local branches* - the branches you are working on and where your commits go against.
-With `-r` the *remote branches* will be shown. `-a` will show all local branches and all remote branches.
+With `-r` the *remote tracking branches* will be shown. `-a` will show all local branches and all remote tracking branches.

-Remote branches are all branches from your remote server (please refer to [Working with remotes to share with a team](#working-with-remotes-to-share-with-a-team)) which came with your most recent `git fetch` or `git pull` into your local repository.
+Remote tracking branches are all branches from your remote server (please refer to [Working with remotes to share with a team](#working-with-remotes-to-share-with-a-team)) which came with your most recent `git fetch` or `git pull` into your local repository.
 They are used to connect your work with a remote repository.
 Whenever you call `get status` and get a result like

 ```
 Your branch is ahead of 'origin/<branch-name>' by 1 commit.
   (use "git push" to publish your local commits)
 ```

-Git has figured out a difference between your local branch and its counterpart, the remote  branch.
+Git has figured out a difference between your local branch and its counterpart, the remote tracking branch.

-Remote branches are named *origin/<branch-name>*.
-Don´t checkout such a branch via `git checkout origin/<branch-name>` - instead do `git checkout <branch-name>` to make the remote tracking branch a tracking branch.
+Remote tracking branches are named *origin/<branch-name>*.
+Don´t checkout such a branch via `git checkout origin/<branch-name>` - instead do `git checkout <branch-name>` to make the remote tracking branch a local branch.

 To see the history of commits in a branch-oriented tree format, use